USAJOBS/help-center/faq/application/documents/resume/what-to-include.md

 * Start and end dates (including the month and year).
 * The number of hours you worked per week.
 * The level and amount of experience--for instance, whether you served as a project manager or a team member helps to illustrate your level of experience.
-* Examples of relevant experiences and accomplishments that prove you can perform the tasks at the level required for the job as stated in the job announcement
+* •	Examples of relevant experiences and accomplishments that prove you can perform the tasks at the level required for the job as stated in the job announcement.
+Your experience needs to address every required qualification.

 #### Example

 **Program Analyst GS-343-11**
 January 2009 - Present
 40 Hours/Week
 $63,000/Year

 * Experience/Accomplishment